 It's a nice way to adjust an energy-draining hobby into something chronic pain friendly.

-Think about how your chronic illness is affecting your life and what you wish you knew how to do to better it.
+Think about how your chronic illness affects your life and what you wish you knew how to do to better it.

 Maybe it's bettering your writing skills so you can start a blog?
 Or maybe you want to work on nutrition and diet to alleviate certain symptoms?

 Time is on your side now – so follow your ambitions.
-The best thing about it is how easy it is to YouTube a "How to..." video and learn a whole bunch of skills you didn't have the day before.
+The best thing about it is how easy it is to YouTube a "How to..." video and learn any skill you didn't have the day before.

-When your body needs to rest but your mind is running in full force, reading can be your saving grace.
-Especially when you feel the need to escape where you are in that moment.
+When your body needs to rest, but your mind is running in full force, reading is an activity that will be your saving grace, especially when you feel the need to escape your present moment.